kraken-io/kraken-php/README.md

 ## Image Type Conversion

-Kraken API allows you to easily convert different images from one type/format to another.
-If, for example, you would like to turn you transparent PNG file into a JPEG with a grey background Kraken API has you covered.
+Kraken.io API allows you to easily convert different images from one type/format to another.
+If, for example, you would like to turn you transparent PNG file into a JPEG with a grey background Kraken.io API has you covered.

 In order to convert between different image types you need to add an extra `convert` object to you request JSON.
 This object takes three properties: